Julien MIGOZZI is a PhD candidate and a member of CNRS Research Units Geographie-Cités (8504) and Pacte (5194).

 - Master in International Development Studies, Seminar "The Economy of Development: financialization, mainstream theories & alternative aproaches"

-- Regional & Human Geography for Master in Education (France, North America)
+- Lectures in Human Geography for the Master in Education

 - GIS, Cartography

 2015 & 2016 : Research grant, French Institute of South Africa (IFAS) & Scientific Committee of the MInistry of Foreign Affairs.

 2014-2017: Doctoral Fellowship, Ministry of Higher Education and Research & the Ecole Normale Supérieure de Lyon

 2008 - 2012 : Graduate Fellowship for being admitted to the Ecole Normale Supérieure de Lyon.
 Funding: Ministry of Higher Education & Research.

 Real estate market, mortgage market, credit scoring, financialization, housing

 Middle classes, social stratification, segregation, inequalities

 South Africa, Global South, Emerging cities

 Spatial Analysis, Multivariate Statistics, Cartography (on R & QGIS).